axle07/ArchI/README.md

 - **Camera Initialization Failed**: Verify the camera module is properly connected and not damaged
 - **WiFi Connection Issues**: Check SSID and password, ensure the router is in range
-- **Server Connection Errors**: Verify the Raspberry Pi IP address and that the server is running
+- **Server Connection Errors**: Verify the server IP address and that the backend is running

 ### Server Issues

 - **Server Won't Start**: Check log files for errors, ensure .NET dependencies are installed
-- **Can't Receive Frames**: Verify firewall settings allow traffic on port 5000
+- **Can't Receive Frames**: Verify firewall settings allow traffic on port 5001
 - **High CPU Usage**: Lower the camera resolution or frame rate on the ESP32-CAM

 ### Frontend Issues

 - **Blank Screen**: Check browser console for errors, verify the server URL is correct
-- **Connection Errors**: Ensure the Raspberry Pi is accessible from your device
+- **Connection Errors**: Ensure the backend server is accessible from your device

 ## Security Considerations